katehu/katehu.github.io/publications.md

 ## Epistemology <a name="epistemology"></a>

-My next interest is to discuss the concept of objectivity and its use in statistical research.
-Please email me if you are interested in discussion.<br/>
+My next interest is *objectivity*.
+Please email contact@katehu.com if you are interested in discussion.<br/>

 **Jie Kate Hu** , Xianlong Wang, Pei Wang <br/>
-“Testing Gene-gene Interactions in Genome Wide Association Studies”<br/> *Genetic Epidemiology*, 38, 123-134 (2014). <br/>
+“Testing Gene-gene Interactions in Genome Wide Association Studies” [[link]][https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4487553/]<br/>
+*Genetic Epidemiology*, 38, 123-134 (2014). <br/>
    <small>  Studied definitions of gene-gene interaction; pointed out the flaws in comparison studies of gene-gene interaction testing methods in literature due to variation in definitions; provided conditions of when these tests were comparable <small>